 The Crua Core tent offers the best protection all through Spring, Summer and Fall.

-Other tents might perform better in hot weather, like the Eureka Copper Canyon, but there’s no beating the Crua in rough weather.
+Other tents might perform better in hot weather, like the Eureka Copper Canyon tent, but there’s no beating the Crua tent in rough weather.
 It comes with a mesh ceiling and large mesh windows to provide excellent ventilation.

 Frequently Asked Questions

 So how do you know you’ve chosen the right size?
 A six person tent is often more of a four person tent.
 Here are a few things to look out for:

 - You fit comfortably; nobody is complaining of being cramped and lacking personal space.